Encountered a motorcycle accident? Our Legal Team is a call away to help you out!

 - When passing a motorcyclist, move to the other lane and allow a full lane for the motorcycle.

-Unfortunately, motorcycle accidents occur throughout Texas on a regular basis.
+Unfortunately, motorcycle accidents and its personal injuries occur throughout Texas on a regular basis.
 Our team analyzed recent statistics from the Texas Department of Transportation and other sources in order to determine how common motorcycle crashes, fatalities, and injuries are in the state of Texas.
-These statistics puts light on your likelihood of being injured or killed in a motorcycle accident depends on factors like where you ride, how old you are, and whether you wear a helmet.
+These statistics put light on your likelihood of being injured or killed in a motorcycle accident depends on factors like where you ride, how old you are, and whether you wear a helmet.

 It is difficult to say whether motorcycling fatalities are becoming more or less common as a whole, because the data fluctuates with the passage of time, rising and falling in waves.
 According to data presented by the Insurance Institute for Highway Safety (IIHS), fatalities increased from 1975 to 1980, then generally decrease until 2000, when they started to become more common again until going down after 2008.